 - Quinta Da Montahna (Port)

-Farmed by Tom West since he purchased it in the 1960's, this 114 year old vineyard in the southern part of Dry Creek Valley produces our Tradizionale Zinfandel, and has been the grape source for this wine for over 20 years.
-Tom can often be found at the winery, and attends our events and can regale you with stories of old Healdsburg and farming during past half century.
+Farmed by Tom West since he purchased it in the 1960s, this 114 year old vineyard in the southern part of Dry Creek Valley produces our Tradizionale Zinfandel, and has been the grape source for this wine for more than 20 years.
+Tom can often be found at our winery events, and can regale you with stories of old Healdsburg and farming over the past half century.

 Our Neighbors here on Dry Creek Road, the Forchini Family, have been farming in the valley for nearly as long as Fred.
 We've been fortunate enough to get some of their 70 year-old Carignane for many years.
-Originally a blending grape for Zinfandel and other blends, this superb vineyard produces such qualitty fruit, we decided to bottle it as %100 varietal.
+Carignane is traditionally a blending grape for Zinfandel and other varietals, but this superb vineyard produces such quality fruit, we decided to bottle the Forchini Vineyard Carignane as a 100% varietal.

-The Borkow Vineyard lies on the Northeastern side of the Dry Creek Valley on Canyon Road.
+Borkow Vineyard lies on the Northeastern side of the Dry Creek Valley on Canyon Road.
 It's a steep hillside vineyard, with rows running up the slope, and the vines are trained to a wire for more support and optimization of sun exposure.
-The Zinfandel from this vineyard adds a floral component to our Dry Creek Zin blend, and is the basis for our Old School Zinfandel.
+The Zinfandel from this vineyard adds a floral component to our Dry Creek Zin blend.

-The Funsten Vineyard is off Lytton Springs Road, overlooking the Dry Creek Valley floor on the Eastern benchland.
-It is also adjacent to the former location of Peterson Winery, and was planted by Fred and Jamie at the turn of this centruy.
-The soil has a larger percentage of clay and gravel resulting in lower yields of intensely flavored and balanced fruit.
+Funsten Vineyard is off Lytton Springs Road, overlooking the Dry Creek Valley floor on the eastern benchland.
+It is also adjacent to the former location of Peterson Winery, and was planted by Fred and Jamie at the turn of this century.
+The soil has a higher percentage of clay and gravel resulting in lower yields of intensely flavored and balanced fruit.
 This is one of the sources for our Dry Creek Valley Zinfandel blend.

 Kevin Skene farms this little vineyard in Dry Creek Valley.
-The property sits right at the conflux where Dry Creek pours into the Russian River.
-The vineyard is predominently planted to Sauvignon Blanc vines, with the Musque clone, and produces a truly unique, Dry Creek Valley white wine.
+The property sits right at the confluence where Dry Creek flows into the Russian River.
+The vineyard is predominently planted to Sauvignon Blanc vines, with the Musque clone, and produces a truly unique Dry Creek Valley white wine.